-Okay, PB&J fiends of all ages, you gotta whole lotta leeway with this peanut butter and jelly sandwich.
-Consider it instead a basic blueprint, because thankfully, this last-minute godsend of a sandwich accommodates whatever you crave or happen to have on hand, be it whole grain or white, crunchy or creamy, jelly or jam, hand-made kettle-cooked chips or cheap store brand crumbs languishing at the bottom of the bag.
+PB&J fiends of all ages, you gotta lotta leeway with this little godsend of a sandwich.
+Consider it a basic blueprint, because thankfully, it accommodates whatever you crave or happen to have on hand, be it whole grain or white bread, crunchy or creamy, jelly or jam, fancy hand-made kettle-cooked chips or cheap store brand crumbs languishing at the bottom of the bag.
 Whatever you fancy will not only suffice in this recipe, but will be quite swell.

-- 2 slices bread (any type)
+- 2 slices bread, (any type)

 - Enough peanut butter, to slather each slice of bread (we used 1 to 2 tablespoons any type)

-- Enough jelly (any type) to cover each slice of bread (we used a little less jelly than peanut butter)
+- Enough jelly, (any type) to cover each slice of bread (we used a little less jelly than peanut butter)

 - A few handfuls plain salted potato chips

 - Take your bread slices and put them in the toaster.

 ☞ TESTER TIP: It’s best to adjust your toaster setting low for a perfect warm-to-soft-to-crisp bread ratio.
 It’s important to have your bread not too toasted because it will detract from the potato chips but you’ll still want your bread warm and firm.

 - From there, allocate your preferred portion of peanut butter onto each slice of barely toasted bread.
 Then heap on the jelly.
 You want to make certain you slather on sufficient sweet jelly to contrast with the salty chips and peanut butter.

 - Next, dump a handful of potato chips atop 1 slice of jelly-slathered toast and sandwich it with the other jelly-slathered slice.
 Gently smoosh the sandwich together.
 Then have at it.
 And try to not inhale the entire sandwich in 5 seconds flat.
 Originally published February 26, 2015.